Riobel Faucets Review & Rating

 We have not examined every Riobel two-handle faucet, but we think most if not all of them incorporate the Flühs valve.
 The way to be certain, however, is the click on the "Spare Parts" link that appears with each faucet on the company web site, and look for model 401-079 or 401-080 cartridges.

 The company's single handle or mixer faucet cartridges are more diverse.
 The company uses at least twelve different mixer cartridges in its single handle faucets.
 Most come from Taiwan.
 Identifiable suppliers include Kuching International, Ltd , the manufacturer of the well-regarded KCG cartridge used in many better faucets manufactured in Taiwan and China.
 Others we cannot identify for lack of maker's marks, other than to say they are almost certainly made in Taiwan.
-The ones we examined looked well made and should give many years of lead-free service.
-But, if any ever do leak, Riobel promises to provide replacements free of charge.
-Based on our experience with the company, it keeps its promises.
+The ones we examined looked well made and should give many years of leak-free service.

-Riobel's warranty is standard for the faucet industry in North America, offering a lifetime guarantee against manufacturing defects and defects in its PVD and chrome finishes.
+Riobel's warranty is below standard for the faucet industry in North America, offering a lifetime guarantee against manufacturing defects and defects in its PVD and chrome finishes.
+But, all other finishes and plastic components are guaranteed for just one year.

-The company web site also earned a high score.
+The company website also earned a high score.
 It is well organized, intuitive and fairly easy to navigate, avoiding slow-loading Flash-y media.
-The information provided for each faucet is extensive and includes everything you might want to know about a faucet to make a reasoned buying decision, including the faucet's certifications, available flow rates, finishes, type of cartridge; and a links to technical specifications, an installation guide and parts diagram — all in two languages.
+The information provided for each faucet is extensive and includes everything you might want to know about a faucet to make a reasoned buying decision, including the faucet's certifications, available flow rates, finishes, type of cartridge; and a links to technical specifications, an installation guide, parts diagram and rotatable 3D view of the faucet — all in two languages.
 We wish more faucet companies would adopt Riobel's sterling example.

 We judge these faucets to be worth a close look, particularly for those buyers interested in contemporary styling without the minimalist, heavy industrial look of so many modern designs.
 We think Riobel designs are, overall, fresh and appealing.
 The company's prices are in line with similar good quality Asian-made faucets offered by other importers.
-Riobel post-sale support is excellent and the warranty more than adequate.
+Riobel post-sale support is excellent.
 We would consider a Riobel suitable for even a busy kitchen or bath.
 We judge the workmanship and quality of the faucets to be good to very good, nd the price-to-value relationship to be very good.

 Faucets comparable to Riobel include